rectorphp/getrector-com/resources/blog/posts/2024/2024-05-22-5-tricks-to-write-better-custom-rules.md

 <br>

-Except you have a particular use case that it may be ok not to refresh it, e.g.:
+In some cases, it may be ok not to refresh the node, e.g.:

 - `PhpParser\Node\Name`
 - `PhpParser\Node\Identifier`